-Native American Culture Paper
+An Examination of the Native American Culture

 Introduction

 Culture encompasses a gamut of conventional patterns of human conduct, shared knowledge, practices, and dogmas within a given community, such as Native Americans (Hernandez & Gibb, 2020).
 It incorporates people's engagements, views, and behaviors, all shaped by the shared values pervasive in society.
 Furthermore, culture is a framework through which individuals construe symbols, ranging from language nuances to non-verbal communication, such as hand gestures.
 As such, cultural frameworks are integral in influencing and being influenced by encounters akin to social integration, such as providing social support.
 Per se, social support bolsters a sense of purpose within an individual's community (Walls et al., 2022).